lfborjas/swiss-ephemeris/README.md

 ### Ephemerides files

-As noted in the [original documentation](https://www.astro.com/swisseph/swisseph.htm) you can omit the `setEphePath` call and calculations will use a built-in analytical ephemeris which:
+As noted in the [original documentation](https://www.astro.com/swisseph/swisseph.htm) you can omit the `setEphemerides` call (or use `setNoEphemerides`, or the `withoutEphemerides` bracket function) and calculations will use a built-in analytical ephemeris ("Moshier") which:

 > provides "only" a precision of 0.1 arc seconds for the planets and 3" for the Moon.
 No asteroids will be available, and no barycentric option can be used.

+Note that if you're interested in the asteroid `Chiron` (which is common in astrological practice these days,) you'll have to procure Ephemerides files and shouldn't use the default ephemerides.

-For convenience, we bundle a few files for the time range `1800 AD – 2399 AD`.
+For convenience, we bundle a few ephemerides files in this repository (see `swedist`) for the time range `1800 AD – 2399 AD`.
 If you were born before that, or plan to code e.g. transits for after that (!) or you'd prefer even more precision, you can [download more ephemerides files from the astro.com downloads page](https://www.astro.com/ftp/swisseph/ephe/)

 I chose the bundled files due to this comment in the official docs: